silverstripe/cwp/docs/en/04_Performance_Guide/02_HTTP_Caching.md

 You should not change these if any of the following is true:

-- You are actively using the [Secure Assets module](https://github.com/silverstripe/silverstripe-secureassets).
 - Sections of your publicly-accessible site are protected by HTTP Basic authentication.
 - Your site is protected by an IP whitelist which wasn’t requested through the CWP Service Desk.